cagov/odi-publishing-11ty-starter-kit/README.md

 - [ ] Move index.njk meta keywords to config
 - [ ] Use config for src/templates/_data/wordpress.js
 - [ ] Only use prod dependencies for github build.
+- [ ] Removed  `Reset cache-control on static files`  from github actions - is that okay?